marcellodibello/law-source/content/post/algorithms-criminal-justice.md

 But I wonder whether Mayson is too narrowly focused on risk assessment.
 The latter is a tool for informing pre-trial decisions about detention or release.
 True, what's at stake is the fairness of algorithms, but more broadly, what's at stake is the fairness of decisions based on algorithms.
 It is odd to say that recidivism is not a legitimate ground for decisions about detention or release.
 It is actually the definitive ground.
 After all, if one will recidivate, they should be detained, and if not, they should be released.

 Mayson might reply that, since outcomes are unknowable, they cannot be grounds for decision-making.
 It is unclear why that should be so.
 If two students are, in some objective sense, equally prepared, but a test systematically ranks one below the other, the test is unfair.
 Objective preparation might well be unknowable, but it would be the definitive ground that renders two students equally situated relative to test taking and assessment.
-Deborah Hellman in her forthcoming article [Measuring Algorithmic Fairness](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3418528), *Virginia Law Review*, uses a pedagogical example to argue that equality in false positive and false negative is relavent for fairness.
+Deborah Hellman in her forthcoming article [Measuring Algorithmic Fairness](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3418528), *Virginia Law Review*, uses this pedagogical example to argue that equality in false positive and false negative is relavent for fairness.

-## Another argument against classification equality

-There are other reasons to resist equality in false positives and false negatives as a criterion for fairness.
+But even if Mayson is not right about this specific point, there are other reasons to resist equality in false positives and false negatives as a criterion for fairness.

+## Another argument against classification fairness

 Suppose false positives are higher for blacks than for whites, say, 40% v.
 20%.
 One way to equalize them is to increase the high risk threshold for blacks, say from 6 to 8, or conveserely lower the high risk threshold for whites, say from 6 to 4.

 If a more stringent threshold is adopted for black defedants,  more black reoffenders will be released.
 Since we know  crime is intraracial, this will adverserly affect the black community almost exclusively.
 In the name of equality, the black community will be put at even greater disadvantage.